drklrd/4o4-found/README.md

 # 4o4-found

 > Compilation of some interesting 4o4 pages.
-[Ctrl+Click to open in new tab]
+[Ctrl+Click to open each link in new tab]

 * [Agens](https://www.agens.no/404)
 * [Bitly](https://bitly.com/a/404notfound)